Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 Stanford University’s acceptance rate for transfers is 1.15%.
 This indicates that because the school has a strict transfer policy, the chances of being accepted as a transfer student are very low.

-According to the school’s website, Stanford University accepts a small number of transfer undergraduate students each year.
+According to the school’s website, Stanford University accepts a few transfer undergraduate students each year.

 However, you shouldn’t let the Stanford transfer acceptance rate depress you too much.